orzklv/resume/resume.typ

 - Grade: Upper Second class honours
 - Relevant Coursework: Data Structures, Program Development, Application of Business in IT, Statistics: Core, Computer Science Fundamentals, Systems Engineering.
 - Paperwork: Programming language compiler engineering & hybrid compilation.

-Additional: My time at Westminster International University in Tashkent was unproductive due to an outdated curriculum, a narrow focus on Object-Oriented Programming, and excessive reliance on Microsoft products.
-The program failed to cover essential paradigms like Functional and Imperative programming, and innovation was often discouraged.
-Administrative responsiveness to student concerns was lacking, making constructive feedback ineffective.
-Given these shortcomings, I cannot recommend this university to those serious about an IT career.
-I kindly request not to be associated with this institution, as I do not recognize the years I spent there.

 #certificates(
   name: "WIUT Graduation",